psevestre/openid-fapi/Financial_API_WD_000.md

 ##	Security
 ### Model
-Financial API client obtains an OAuth access token are covered in Section 3.1.3 of OpenID Connect Core 1.0.
+Financial API uses the OpenID Connect 1.0 protocol for authentication and authorization.
+The details of how a Financial API client obtain an OAuth access token are covered in Section 3.1.3 of OpenID Connect Core 1.0.
 The Financial API client must have the following information to successfully interact with a Financial API server:

 1. OpenID Connect authorization server
     1. Authorization endpoint, e.g. https://oauth.example.com/authorization